edezhic/prest/README.md

 Prest docs assume that you're familiar with rust.
 If you aren't yet check out [The Rust Book](https://doc.rust-lang.org/book/) - definitely the best guide with interactive examples (available in dozens of languages!).
 Also, I strongly recommend skimming through the first three chapters of the [async book](https://rust-lang.github.io/async-book/) to get an overall understanding how concurrency works in rust.

-To run locally you'll need the latest stable [rust toolchain](https://rustup.rs/).
-Most examples are supported on [replit](https://replit.com/) so you can [fork it there](https://replit.com/@eDezhic/prest) and run in the cloud.
-It can run [rust-analyzer](https://rust-analyzer.github.io/) and I recommend it for local development as well.
-To build & start any example use `cargo run -p EXAMPLE-NAME` on the forked prest repo or just copy the selected example's code and `cargo run`.
-Some examples require additional setup which is described in their readmes.

 Here are the onboarding examples to the core features of prest:

 1. [Hello Host](https://prest.blog/hello-host) - setting up the server
 2. [Hello HTML](https://prest.blog/hello-html) - adding an interface
 3. [Hello PWA](https://prest.blog/hello-pwa) - making UI [installable](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Making_PWAs_installable)

+To run locally you'll need the latest stable [rust toolchain](https://rustup.rs/).
+Many examples are also supported on [replit](https://replit.com/) so you can [fork it there](https://replit.com/@eDezhic/prest-app) and run in the cloud without any setup.
+It runs [rust-analyzer](https://rust-analyzer.github.io/) and I recommend it for local development as well.
+To build & start any example from the forked prest repo use `cargo run -p EXAMPLE-NAME`, or just copy the selected example's code from the blog and `cargo run` it.
+Some examples require additional setup which is described in their docs.

-There is also a whole bunch of examples of how you can use prest with other things:
+Some of the examples that showcase how to use prest with other things:

 * different databases - postgres through [seaorm](https://prest.blog/with-seaorm-postgres) or [diesel](https://prest.blog/with-diesel-postgres), sqlite through [sqlx](https://prest.blog/with-sqlx-sqlite) or [turbosql](https://prest.blog/with-turbosql-sqlite), [mongo](https://prest.blog/with-mongo-driver), [redis](https://prest.blog/with-redis-driver) and even a full rust combo [gluesql + sled](https://prest.blog/with-gluesql-sled)
 * authentication, user and session management with [Google OpenID/OAuth](https://prest.blog/with-openid-google)